-Entry information: Students should have at least achieved in Science 1.1 Mechanics as well as have sound graphing and algebra skills from NCEA Level 1 Mathematics.
+Entry information: Students should have at least passed the Level 1 Science Mechanics external examination as well as have sound graphing and algebra skills from NCEA Level 1 Mathematics.

 Topics and contexts studied in this course: Carrying out practical investigations of everyday physics, how physics relates to sport and motion, electricity and magnetism, atomic and nuclear physics.